Towards a Localised S-Matrix Theory: Summary and Future Directions

-In this paper we only laid out the foundations for an analytic non-local S-matrix theory.
+In this paper we only laid out the foundations for an analytic LSMT.
 However, further work must be done if we wish to go beyond the Born approximation.
-For example, for the $2\to 2$ process under study, we expect that box contributions to the non-local transition amplitude $M$ will decay exponentially faster with increasing distance $\absl$ from the source than the one-particle-reducible propagator effects.
+For example, for the $2\to 2$ process under study, we expect that box contributions to the localised transition amplitude $M$ will decay exponentially faster with increasing distance $\absl$ from the source than the one-particle-reducible propagator effects.
 In this way, a physical separation between the irreducible (box) and reducible (self-energy) loop diagrams may be possible, thus enabling a better understanding of S-matrix diagrammatic approaches like those based on the pinch technique~\cite{Binosi:2009qm}.
-On the other hand, apart from scalar mediators that we have been studying here in a solvable QFT model, it should be straightforward to generalise the non-local S-matrix theory and include non-local exchange graphs with fermions and gauge bosons.
+On the other hand, apart from scalar mediators that we have analysed here in a solvable QFT model, it should be straightforward to generalise LSMT and include localised exchange graphs with fermions and gauge bosons.
 We~shall return to address some of the issues mentioned above in a future study.